 This really only leads to one logical conclusion.
 Working around these limitations and rectifying all their shortcomings and errors is extremely time consuming and highly inefficient.
 Let there be no mistake about it.

 There are undoubtedly many more arguments why using Excel is risky in this context, and perhaps I’ve even overlooked some really important examples.
 If so, I’d love to hear from you.
 Please leave a comment below.

-If these issues ring true for you or your organization, why not download our free white paper Competence Management at the Heart of Your HRM Policies.
+If these issues ring true for you or your organization, why not download our free white paper The Numerous Benefits of Skills Matrices.
 We’re sure you’ll find it interesting reading.